- What is the Intending Organ Donors Visa?

 - Have proof that the organ you intend to donate is medically compatible between yourself and the Canadian resident who is the recipient

-- Have proof that the costs associated with the organ donation are covered by the recipient’s provincial/territorial health insurance or through specific provincial/territorial health funding
+- Have proof that the medical costs and all costs associated with the organ donation are covered by the recipient’s provincial/territorial health insurance or through specific provincial/territorial health funding

 - Have proof that there is no transaction, sale or unlawful exchange involved in the donation process

-How Can I Demonstrate Medical Compatibility for the Organ Donation?
+How Can the Organ Donor Demonstrate Medical Compatibility for the Organ Donation?

 One of the criteria for issuing an Intending Organ Donors visa is to prove that there is legitimate medical compatibility between yourself and the recipient.